-A common misunderstanding is what Backup-as-a-Service (BaaS) is compared to Recovery-as-a-Service (RaaS), which is also known as Disaster-Recovery-as-a-Service (DRaaS).
+A common misunderstanding is what Backup-as-a-Service (BaaS) is compared to Disaster Recovery-as-a-Service (DRaaS).
 The difference is more than just price and provider.

 Should your IT infrastructure be metaphorically hit by an individual driving a car while reaching for CDs under the seat, is your team prepared to put the restored parts back together, or would you prefer a fully restored and returned system ready to use?
 Where do you want the burden of responsibility to lie, with your team, or with ours?

 There’s no wrong answer here, it’s about the amount of burden you can afford to take on yourself and the time restraints and restrictions your system has on when it needs to be back up and running.